Yōsuke Yamahata: Publication

 Yamahata's photographs appeared swiftly in Japan, for example in the August 21 issue of Mainichi Shinbun.
 After the GHQ's restrictions on coverage of the effects of the atomic bomb were lifted earlier in 1952, his photographs of Nagasaki appeared in the September 29 issue of Life.
 The same year, they appeared in the book Kiroku-shashin: Genbaku no Nagasaki.
 One which was used in Life, also appeared in the 1955 exhibition and book "The Family of Man" an exhibition created for The Museum of Modern Art by Edward Steichen, which was seen by 9 million visitors worldwide.
 One of the less graphic, but more affecting images, it depicted a bewildered little boy, clutching a rice ball, with shrapnel cuts to the face.
 The head-and-torso enlargement was cropped tightly from a negative that had also showed his mother, also with facial wounds, standing behind, against a background of railway tracks.

 Illness and death

 Yamahata became violently ill in 1965, on his forty-eighth birthday and the twentieth anniversary of the bombing of Hiroshima.
 He was diagnosed with terminal cancer of the duodenum.
-He is buried at Tama Cemetery, Tokyo.
+He died of the cancer on 18 April 1966 and was buried at Tama Cemetery, Tokyo.